Room Registration FAQ

 As long as students have internet access and can log in during their time slot, they will have the opportunity to select a room.
 If they will not have access during their assigned time slot, they should contact us for assistance.

 How does Room Registration work for students who want to have a roommate?

 Students interested in having a roommate will be able to pair up during the application process.
-To form a roommate pair, select the “Roommate Request” page in the application menu of the Res Life Portal.
+To form a roommate pair, select the “Roommate Request” page in the application menu of the Housing Portal.
 Here students can search for a roommate, send roommate requests, and accept roommate invitations.
 Roommate requests and invitations will be sent to students’ Reed email accounts and will need to be accepted for them to appear under the “accepted roommates” section.
 Students who wish to live with a roommate must select and mutually confirm each other as roommates during the room registration sign-up period.
-Roommates may not be requested after the March 18 sign-up deadline.
+Roommates may not be requested after the sign-up deadline.

 Students who will be on campus for Fall semester but have arranged to go abroad for Spring should go ahead and participate in room registration.
 These students will not need to petition to end their housing contract in order to leave for Spring semester.

 How do students request disability-related housing accommodations?Students with disabilities who have specific housing needs are encouraged to work with both Disability Support Services (DSS) and Residence Life to request disability-related housing accommodations.
 Details about this process can be found here.
 As with all accommodation requests, DSS will work with each student individually to determine eligibility and identify appropriate accommodations.

 How do students apply for Summer Housing?